 Additionally, doctors, lawyers, or dentists, as well as most executive managers who supervise two or more full-time employees, and are paid on a salary (rather than an hourly) basis, are also exempt from the state’s paid sick leave requirements.

-Washington State employees accrue one hour of paid sick leave for every 40 hours they work.
+Washington State employees accrue one hour of paid sick leave for every 40 hours worked.

 One of the more unique components of Washington's Paid Sick Leave Law, employers may not “cap” the number of hours that employees can accrue in a given year.
 In addition, employees must be allowed to carry over a minimum 40 hours of paid sick leave from one year to the next.